 The system I’m talking about here is used to calculate the commissions of sales agents working for the bank and also takes care of configuring the necessary algorithms.
 It’s based on our proprietary solution, and it’s a part of a bigger whole.
 Two other APEX-based elements are a reporting module, and a dealer portal.
 Finally, there are also some parts of the software that are based on other technologies (Java and Angular) – namely an inventory module and a records module.
 Incidentally, this also serves as an example of Oracle APEX’s flexibility in a different context – the software created using the discussed low-code platform can be integrated with other systems without too many problems.

-It’s worth mentioning that before the merger, each of the banks had its own commission system.
+It’s worth mentioning that before the merger, each of the banks had its own sales commission system.
 When they became one institution, our APEX-based solution was found to be the best among them.

 As you can see, Oracle Application Express is a really great tool when you want to build an app – or an entire system – that’ll mainly be used to process some kind of data.
 It doesn’t really matter that much what kind of data it is – APEX is flexible enough to adapt to various situations and scenarios.
 You can use the technology to create something from scratch, but also to expand on an existing solution – whatever you need.

 If you want to see more interesting APEX-based projects, be on the lookout for another article – I plan to revisit this topic, but this time concentrating on some of the wierder, nonstandard solutions we’ve created over the years.
 You can also check out the webinar on big APEX projects that we’ve made together with Oracle.
 And if you want more info on APEX, check out the other articles on our blog:

 Are you interested in an Oracle APEX-based system?